Everything You Need to Know About Towing a 2-Car Trailer

 • One sedan + one small SUV

-• One pickup truck (depending on size)
+• One pickup truck (size dependent)

 • Light equipment or mixed loads